KineticLensman/KineticLensman.github.io/_posts/2018-08-12-barbecue-part1.md

 ## Lighting the barbeque

-First, I position the barbeque in an open-air area and make sure all of its air vents are fully open.
-If necessary I temporarily close nearby windows to stop the ignition smoke going inside.
+First, position the barbeque in an open-air area and make sure all of its air vents are fully open.
+If necessary temporarily close nearby windows to stop the ignition smoke going inside.
 I avoid using the barbeque inside or near the entrance to an enclosed area (such as a tent) because of the whole 'carbon-monoxide-makes-everybody-die' thing.

-To light the barbeque, I put a single flat layer of coals onto the charcoal grate, shaped into a rough circle.
-I then place four of five firelighter cubes near the centre, and light them using the lighter.
-Once they are lit, and working quickly, I make a crude pyramid of coals over the cubes, using tongs to reposition the ones that fall off.
-I then leave it for 15 minutes or so and go to do some meat preparation or similar.
-When I get back, the outer coals will still be mainly unburnt, but there should be a good red glow in the middle.
-At this point, I poke the pyramid a bit and rebuild it, using tongs, to gradually move the unburnt coals closer to the centre.
-I'll repeat the process a couple of times over the next 10 to 20 minutes.
+To light the barbeque:
+* Put a single flat layer of coals onto the charcoal grate, shaped into a rough circle
+* Place four of five firelighter cubes near the centre, and light them using the lighter
+* Working quickly, make a crude pyramid of coals over the cubes, using tongs to reposition the ones that fall off
+* Leave it for 15 minutes, so that the outer coals are mainly unburnt, but there is a good red glow in the middle
+* Poke the pyramid a bit and rebuild it, using tongs, to gradually move the unburnt coals closer to the centre
+* Repeat the process a couple of times over the next 10 to 20 minutes.
 It's ready to cook when most of the coals are covered in white ash, and there are no real flames visible.

 The barbeque will generate quite a lot of smoke in the first few minutes just after ignition but this should all have cleared well before you start cooking.

-The alternative approach to lighting is to use a starter chimney.
-The basic technique is similar: put some coal and lighter cubes on the base, light it, and then pour in more coals on top.
+Alternatively, use a starter chimney: put a layer of coal and lighter cubes on the chimney base, light it, and then fill the chimney to its brim with coals.
 When the coals are ready, tip them onto the charcoal grate.
-The advantage of chimneys is that you don't need to move the coals around to get them evenly burnt, and the concentrated heat means that they are ready faster.
-You are however limited by the size of the chimney: a small one can't make sufficient coals for a large barbeque in a single batch.
+Chimneys are faster and you don't need to fuss over them.
+However, you are limited by the size of the chimney: a small one can't make sufficient coals for a large barbeque in a single batch.

-Because I think barbeques should be unhurried, and I enjoy the process, I prefer the 'pyramid' approach, unless I am actually in a real hurry, or it's raining.
+Personally, I think barbeques should be unhurried, and I because I enjoy the process, I prefer the 'pyramid' approach, unless I am actually in a real hurry, or it's raining.
 Either way, the next step is to add smoking wood if you are using it, and get cooking...

 ## Cooking